1papaya/tebetebe/README.md

-# tebetebe: routing analysis with OSM
+## tebetebe: python routing analysis with OSRM and OpenStreetMap

-[tebetebe](https://github.com/1papaya/tebetebe) is a Python API for the [Open Source Routing Machine](https://project-osrm.org) (OSRM) to compile, serve, and query routable networks using [OpenStreetMap](https://openstreetmap.org) data.
+[tebetebe](https://github.com/1papaya/tebetebe) is a Python API to compile, serve, and query routable networks using the [Open Source Routing Machine](https://project-osrm.org) (OSRM) and [OpenStreetMap](https://openstreetmap.org) data, and provides a framework for routing analysis using these networks.

+*tebetebe* makes it easy to compile a custom routing "Scenario" by abstracting OSRM executables into a pythonic API, and allows for accurate, reproducible, and *readable* routing analysis to be developed.

+Examples of routing analysis include:
+* accessibility analysis (*how far away are residents from social services?*)
+* vulnerability analysis (*if a bridge were to collapse, who would be affected?*)
+* hitchhiking analysis (*which highway onramps are likely to have the most traffic?*)

-## Installation
+### Installation

 1. **Install osrm-backend binaries**